temporalio/documentation/docs/typescript/workflows.md

 We fully expect that developers will bundle these into their own reusable Workflow libraries.
 If you do, please [get in touch on Slack](https://temporal.io/slack), we would love to work with you and promote your work.

+The rest of this document explains the major Workflow APIs you should know:

+- Signals and Queries
+- Timers
+- Child Workflows
+- Infinite Workflows

 ## Signals and Queries